-The holiday known as St. Patrick’s Day is much more than just rowdy leprechauns and even rowdier parades – March 17th celebrates the life of an actual man whose exemplary deeds and actions elevated him to sainthood.
+The holiday known as St. Patrick’s Day is much more than just rowdy leprechauns and even rowdier parade goers – March 17th celebrates the life of an actual man whose exemplary deeds and actions elevated him to sainthood.

 Hibernophile.
 Celtophile.
 Gallophile.

-As we shall see, there’s a wee bit more behind St. Paddy’s Day than just an excuse to dye one’s hair a particular shade of Kelly green or outdrink more Guinness than anyone else at your local pub.
+As we shall see, there’s a wee bit more behind St. Paddy’s Day than just an excuse to dye one’s hair that perfect shade of Kelly green or slam down the most pints of Guinness more than any other intoxicated fool at your local pub.

-With anything ancient and traditional, the proof of the Irish pudding lies within the source and for this holiday in particular, we must look at the core foundation behind St. Patrick’s Day, that being St. Patrick, himself.
+With anything considered to be ancient and/or traditional, the proof of the Irish pudding lies within the source and for this holiday in particular, we must look at the core foundation behind St. Patrick’s Day, that being St. Patrick, himself.

 So test your Irish knowledge by honestly answering to the best of your abilities the following True/False questions.